BrickMMO/tasks/accounts.markdown

    You should soon be able to mark the [Academic Intagrity](academic-integrity) and [Accounts](accounts) tasks as complete!

+5. Log in to Blackboard and post a link to your GitHub and Stack Overflow acccounts in the `accounts` message board.

 ## Submitting this Task

-After you have completed your three accounts, submit your GitHub URL and Discord username to the **Accounts** assignment in [Blackboard](https://learn.humber.ca/).
+After you have completed your three accounts, submit your GitHub URL, Stack Oveflow URL, and Discord username to the **Accounts** assignment in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)